 COMPASS is used to help us evaluate each individual's strengths and weaknesses.
 Based on the scores we can then recommend remediation tutoring to help the pre-start students brush up on some of their weak spots.

 For more information on COMPASS, please go to:

 To complete a practice COMPASS test, please visit:

-The Health Occupations Basic Entrance Test measures basic essential skills in the academic content area domains of reading, mathematics, science, and English and language usage.
-It comprises four sections that are intended for use with adult allied health program applicant populations.
-All applicants to the Respiratory Therapy program must score an adjusted individual total score in the percentile ranking of 50% or better.
+The Test for Essential Academic Skill ATI TEAS ) measures basic essential skills in the academic content area domains of reading, mathematics, science, and English and language usage.
+These entry level skills were deemed important for health science program applicants by a panel of subject matter experts.
+All applicants to the Respiratory Therapy and Veterinary Technician programs must score an adjusted individual total score in the percentile ranking of 50% or better.
 The 50th percentile ranking places YTI applicants in the median range.

-All applicants to the Respiratory Therapy program are required to take the HOBET as part of the pre-entrance standardized testing process.
+All applicants to the Respiratory Therapy (Altoona Campus) & Veterinary Technician (York Campus) programs are required to take the ATI TEAS as part of the pre-entrance standardized testing process.

 Students can prepare for the TEAS with several resources including the Official ATI TEAS study manual (sixth edition), which is available for purchase or available in the Learning Resource Center.